 [ Read: How to Protect Your Identity Online ]

 - Check your accounts regularly online and set up alerts on your online accounts to be notified by email or text message about transactions on your accounts.
 You also could use a service such as Carefull to do the monitoring for you.
-Carefull will monitor your bank and credit card accounts 24/7 for common money mistakes and signs of fraud and will alert you when it spots something unusual.
+Carefull will monitor your bank, credit card and investment accounts 24/7 for common money mistakes and signs of fraud and will alert you when it spots something unusual.

 - Check your credit report for any loans or lines of credit you don’t recognize, which could be a sign that you’re a victim of identity theft.
 You can get free copies of credit reports from each of the three credit bureaus—Equifax, Experian and TransUnion—at AnnualCreditReport.com.

 - Sign up for credit monitoring to be alerted when there are changes to your credit report or credit score.
 Credit monitoring is included as part of the Carefull service.

 - Sign up for identity monitoring to detect whether your personal information is being misused or sold illegally on the dark web.
 This protection is included with the Carefull service.